Culture Eats Strategy for Breakfast

-When you read about the management crisis in my book “From Damgaard to Microsoft“, you will understand that the solution Preben Damgaard chose did not follow the classic pattern; starting with defining a mission, a vision, goals, values, and strategy in the management team, then rolling it out to the many employees.
+When you read about the management crisis in my book “5,460 Miles from Silicon Valley“, you will understand that the solution Preben Damgaard chose did not follow the classic pattern; starting with defining a mission, a vision, goals, values, and strategy in the management team, then rolling it out to the many employees.
 Instead, he involved the entire organization immediately.
 He believed that if the company should continue to grow faster than its competitors, then first and foremost a culture should be created in which each employee understood the overall purpose and values of the company.
 Thereafter, there should be room for initiatives and actions that did not necessarily require prior discussion and approval up and down in the company’s formal organization, but that could be implemented quickly and adapted as the situation required.

 The moment of truth was in the daily interactions with customers, resellers, suppliers, colleagues and other stakeholders.
 Productivity and quality in these interactions lay in the hands of the individual and could not be micromanaged.
 If the employees understood why the company existed, then they could figure out what to do to help that purpose.
 That was the philosophy.

 “User-friendly software for everyone” may appear somewhat blurred and fluffy, but in the early 1990s, it was both ambitious and forward-looking.
 The slogan was announced in the company’s annual report and explained in a way so that dealers and customers could also understand the value it provided to them.